NiklasTiede/CheatSheet-Linux/README.md

 git push -u origin main
 ```

+### Cloning a Project

 Exploring other peoples projects is also easy.
 Clone it and build its dependencies to run it properly.
-Python projects which contain a `setup.py` file can be installed directly from a github repo.
+Python projects which contain a `setup.py` file can also be installed directly from a github repo.

 ```bash
 git clone https://github.com/owner/projectname                                    # download repo into cwd